dmlea/DataSciProject1/README.md

 Jupyter notebook analyzes a dataset of European restaurant ratings, providing answers to three questions:

     1) Which cities have the highest rated low and moderately priced restaurants?
+(Athens, Krakow, Rome, Berlin, Amsterdam, Ljubljana)

     2) Regardless of price range, which cities have the highest average ratings for Mediterranean and Vegetarian Friendly restaurants?
+    (Mediterranean: Edinburgh, Dublin, Krakow, Prague) (Veg Friendly: Bratislava, Athens, Prague, Lisbon)

     3) Which cities would be good candidates for opening an American restaurant?
+(Helsinki, Stockholm, Oslo, Zurich, Milan)

 ## Files